 Members of the Corps of Engineers carried out a wide variety of tasks during the Vietnam War.
-Some members of the Field Regiments were required to travel with infantry patrols to give advice and to defuse mines and other explosive booby-traps.
+Some were mechanics and heavy machinery operators, whilst others were electricians or construction workers.
+Still other groups were members of the Field Regiments.
+They were required to travel with infantry patrols to give advice and to defuse mines and other explosive booby-traps.

 “ Imagine if you can, how it feels to launch yourself head-first down a hole in